jidongbsu/cs452-system-call/README.md

 # Specification

-Your module will intercept several systems calls, so as to achieve the goal of:
-1. hide files whose name contains the string "tesla".
+Your module will intercept a systems call, so as to achieve the goal of hiding files whose name contains the string "tesla".
-2. hide proccesses whose name contains the string "ssh".

 ## The Starter Code